12 Step Meetings for Lasting Recovery and Community Support

 Evaluating Your Recovery Readiness

 • Acute Withdrawal: Are you past the acute withdrawal stage and feeling emotionally stable?
-Research confirms that those who join after 30 days of sobriety stay engaged 40% longer than those who start too soon16.
+Research confirms that those who join after 30 days of sobriety stay engaged 40% longer than those who start too soon.

 • Social Network: Strong networks—family, friends, or existing support—can ease your entry into mutual aid groups, like AA or NA, yet if you lack these connections, peer support often becomes even more essential.